 ILCA’s executive council serves for a term of two years and is comprised of labor communicators from across the country.
 For more on this talented group, please read below.

-Lisa Martin is Assistant Director of Strategic Communications at LIUNA – the Laborers’ International Union of North America.
+Lisa Martin is Director of Strategic Communications at LIUNA – the Laborers’ International Union of North America.
 She joined the team in 2007 and has focused on internal communications capacity building for LIUNA affiliates as well as technology tools that enable communication and member engagement.

 Previously Lisa worked as communications manager and editor at a non-profit environmental advocacy group.
 She lives in Riverdale, Maryland with her two children.